 Transitioning your school's ManageBac account is a vital step to maintaining the quality of your data from year-to-year.
-ManageBac accounts should be transitioned by Administrators and completed annually.
-Please find the recommended steps below, or reach out to ManageBac Support who are on-hand to assist at any step of the way.
+Accounts should be transitioned by Administrators and completed annually.
+Please find the critical steps below, and consider pre-transition and post-transition checks to keep your account in exemplar condition.

 - ManageBac School Account Transition